mpmdean/LCLS_RIXS/README.md

 # LCLS_RIXS

-Simple scripts for analyzing RIXS data.
+Simple scripts for analyzing the smalldata produced at XPP.